odoomrp/odoomrp-utils/stock_picking_carrier/README.rst

 Stock Picking Carrier
 =====================

-In the tree view fields are shown carrier, weight, weight net, can also be grouped by carrier.
+In stock picking view, these fields are shown:
+ - Carrier (can be also group by)
+ - Weight
+ - Weight net